luloxi/PunkSociety/README.md

 ### Marketplace

-- **Shopping cart**: To reduce friction, gas fees and the amount of transactions a user needs to make
+- **Shopping cart**: To reduce gas fees and the amount of transactions a user needs to make
 - **Mixed pay**: Set a price in USD and pay in USDC or the equivalent amount of native gas token for the same amount of USD (Reference: [Easy2Pay](https://github.com/luloxi/Easy2Pay) | Maybe add crosschain payments with USDC CCTP)
 - **Cross-chain NFTs** with Chainlink CCIP token transfer (Reference: [Chainlink CCIP Cross-chain Tokens](https://docs.chain.link/ccip/tutorials/cross-chain-tokens))